 On-Line Lecture Access:

-If your class members desire on-line access to any of the available lecture series on their home computer or personal devices, they may also register as an On-Line individual learner for a $20 fee.
+If your class members desire on-line access to any of the available lecture series on their home computer or personal devices, they may also register as an On-Line individual learner.
 This allows members to stay current in the event they miss class.